sadponyguerillaboy/Swift-Apple-EFI-Patcher/README.md

 Console Output Window:
 <br><a href="https://ibb.co/HCp7kPN"><img src="https://i.ibb.co/3vY1LFf/console.jpg" alt="console" border="0" /></a>

-The console output portion of the application is where you will receive feedback on the various process taking place.
+The console output portion of the application is where you will receive feedback on the various processes taking place.

 Bottom Buttons: